There is only one organizational form that can keep up with the increasing pace of global markets: the Project.

 - Outsourcing on all levels will return as a megatrend.
 This time, instead of production processes, entire project teams will often consists of temporary employees and freelancers who will be unwilling to accept permanent positions at lower wages.
 Companies will thrive with a small, permanently employed core team and an extensive network of suppliers.

-- Due to the temporary nature of the work relationship, data security and the danger of leaking sensible internal information will be a huge issue.
+- Due to the temporary nature of the working relationship, data security and the danger of leaking sensible internal information will be a huge issue.
 Clever technical solutions will have to be developed to minimize this risk.

 - The time-to-market-pressure will further increase.
 Nothing will be as important as execution and salesmanship.

-Is this fast moving, swiftly responding, turbo-charged and restless world on steroids sustainable?
+Is this fast-moving, swiftly responding, turbo-charged and restless world on steroids sustainable?
 Is a world driven by projects delivering short-lived solutions and ever-new services and products becoming a better place for Homo sapiens?

 One may argue that Mother Nature has not equipped us with what it takes to thrive in what might appear to be such a ruthless, unnatural environment.
 Whether or not, it actually does not matter much.
 If this is an aberration then we have no other choice but to get used to it.
-Time has become the most precious asset, and no modern business can effort wasting it.
+Time has become the most precious asset, and no modern business can effortlessly wasting it.

 Projects are an organizational form that is best suited to bring tangible results quickly.
 Because of that, projectized organizations are the up-and-coming market leaders.
 People who enjoy change and actively tackling new challenges will enjoy this development.
 Others will have to endure it – or learn to enjoy it – for our perception of the modern world is the only choice we all share.